rsimmons/voracious/README.md

 Electron-builder is configured via `electron-builder.json`.
 The current config has it basically combine the contents of `build/` and `app/` to form the distributed archive.

 ## Installing for development

+To install for development you'll first need NodeJS, Yarn, and some extra build tools for node-gyp ([see here](https://github.com/nodejs/node-gyp)).
+Then:

 ```
 $ yarn # install pure-JS and development dependencies